 You may be familiar with pH levels from high school chemistry class or perhaps if you own a pool, but chances are pH is not something you think about much (if ever).
 However, it is an essential factor in determining the health of your lawn and choosing the right lawn solutions for optimal growth, strength, and color.
 Knowing the lawn pH level can make a difference in having a healthy lawn or not.

 pH levels are measured on a scale of 0 to 14.
 When you measure your lawn pH, a neutral measurement range between 6 and 7 is ideal.
-Measurements that fall less than neutral indicate an alkaline level, while measurements greater than neutral indicate an acidic level.
+Measurements that fall less than neutral indicate an acidic level, while measurements greater than neutral indicate an alkaline level.

-If your lawn’s soil level is not neutral—either it’s too acidic or too alkalized—it indicates that your lawn may not be getting the nutrients it needs to be healthy.
+If your lawn’s soil level is not neutral—either it’s too acidic or too alkaline —it indicates that your lawn may not be able to provide the nutrients it needs to be healthy.
 To find out where your lawn’s pH level falls, you will need to conduct a soil test.
 A soil test is a valuable tool to ensure the success of your lawn.
 Soil testing can be done at any time of year.
 However, if you have treated your lawn with any lawn solutions such as fertilizer, lime, or organic matter, the test may give misleading results.

 Lawn pH affects your lawn's overall health.
-Your lawn needs nutrients to be healthy, lush, and green. pH is essential for lawn growth as it determines the availability of your soil's nutrients and its ability to thrive.
-The pH level of your lawn’s soil determines if it is acidic, alkalized, or neutral.
+Your lawn needs balanced soil to be healthy, and carry out plant functions. pH is essential for plants to thrive as it determines the availability of your soil's nutrients and its ability to thrive.
+The pH level of your lawn’s soil determines if it is acidic, alkaline, or neutral.
 By knowing where your lawn pH level stands, you will be able to choose the right lawn solutions to care for your lawn.

 When soil acidity is not controlled correctly, the effectiveness of fertilizer is reduced.
 There are environmental issues that can increase acidity, such as: